Defender

 <Accordion title="Can I see what Defender flagged without blocking?">

 Yes.
-Leave **Block High Risk** disabled.
+Leave **Block High Risk Content** disabled.
 Defender still scans and returns `riskLevel`, `tier2Score`, and `detections` in the response metadata, which you can inspect in your logs.

 </Accordion>